pypa/pip/docs/html/user_guide.rst

 *    Requirements files with 100+ packages

-*    Installing a package that has multiple requirements files
+*    An installation workflow that involves multiple requirements files

 *    Requirements files that include hashes (:ref:`hash-checking mode`) or pinned dependencies (perhaps as output from ``pip-compile`` within